18 days Tilicho lake Annapurna Circuit & base Camp Trek

 Drive Jagat to Chame about 3 hours and trek to Bhratang

-After breakfast, we drive about 3 hours to Chame which is headquarters of Manang district, than we start walking towards Bhratang.
-The Himalayan views of Lamujng Himal, Annapurna will be impressive from the start.
+After breakfast, we drive about 3 hours to Chame which is headquarters of Manang district, then we start walking towards Bhratang.
+The Himalayan views of Lamjung Himal, Annapurna will be impressive from the start.

 Trek Bhratang to Pisang (3300m), O/N in Pisang (2160m).